frittna/Crypto_Coin_Ticker/README.md

 -buttonB: changes the LCD-brightness in 4 levels

--buttonC: 9 changeable Timeframes from 1 minute to 1month,
-press buttonC, then within 2 sec press buttonA to switch down or buttonB to switch up through the timeframes, available timeframes at the moment: 1m, 3m, 5m, 15m, 1h, 4h, 1d, 1w, 1M
+-buttonC: 9 changeable Timeframes from 1 minute to 1month per candle, press buttonC, then within 2 sec press buttonA to switch down or buttonB to switch up through the timeframes, available timeframes at the moment: 1m, 3m, 5m, 15m, 1h, 4h, 1d, 1w, 1M